the self-love club. 11/25/25.

 i want to hear every word, every laugh.

-i want to be there, with you, and experiance your joy.
+i want to be there, with you, and experience your joy.

 you deserve to be happy.